christianbirchler-org/sdc-scissor/docs/decisions/0001-refactor-complex-sdc-scissor-v1.md

 ## Context and Problem Statement
-SDC-Scissor v1.0 is heavily based on the complex [SBST2021 tool competition platform](https://github.com/se2p/tool-competition-av).
+SDC-Scissor v1.0 is heavily based on the complex
+[SBST tool competition platform](https://github.com/se2p/tool-competition-av).
 To add another simulator or other test generators is difficult due to high coupling and high technical debt.

 <!-- This is an optional element.
 Feel free to remove. -->